 What is KOHO?

-KOHO is a zero-stress card and app.
-It is a prepaid Visa card that you can use with its app available for both iOS and Android to manage your finances.
-You can load money onto your KOHO card and use the card to pay for anything that you would use your Visa credit card.
+KOHO is a prepaid Mastercard launched in 2017 that you can use with its app available for both iOS and Android to manage your finances.
+You can load money onto your KOHO card and use the card to pay for anything that you would use on your Mastercard.

-KOHO itself is a financial app designed by Daniel Eberhard, who launched it in 2017.
-Eberhard’s goal was to create a revolutionary solution for people who struggle with credit cards.
-The KOHO card and app is like a hybrid between a credit card and a debit card that might have had a baby with a high-quality personal finance app.
+The KOHO card and app together is like a hybrid between a credit card and a debit card that is attached to a high-quality personal finance app.

-KOHO Canada is not a bank, but it has partnered with Peoples Trust (a federally regulated company) and Visa to hold the funds you load onto your card.
+KOHO Canada is not a bank, but it has partnered with Peoples Trust (a federally regulated company) and Mastercard to hold the funds you load onto your card.

 There are several reasons why I think you should consider KOHO, including:

-You can even earn an additional 40% in cash-back for using your KOHO card for Foodora orders.
-If you sign up for KOHO Premium services, your cash-back goes up to 2% on every transaction.
+You can even earn an additional 40% in cash back for using your KOHO card for Foodora orders.
+If you sign up for KOHO Premium services, your cash-back goes up to 2% for those categories.

 One thing I love about KOHO Canada is the lack of having to spend any money on banking charges.
 Canadians, on average, pay $220 for banking fees each year.